wiredwp/robinpath/test/ast/Test-generation-guideline.md

 ## Best Practices

+1. **Exact AST->Code Conversion**: The generated code must exactly match the AST.
+Never accept approximations or "close enough" results.
+This is a critical requirement.
+2. **Async Code Generation**: `updateCodeFromAST()` is async and **must be awaited**.
+Always use `await` when calling it.
-1. **Isolation**: Each test should be independent and not rely on other tests
+3. **Isolation**: Each test should be independent and not rely on other tests
-2. **Clarity**: Use descriptive test names and console.log messages
+4. **Clarity**: Use descriptive test names and console.log messages
-3. **Verification**: Always verify both AST structure and generated code
+5. **Verification**: Always verify both AST structure and generated code
-4. **Positions**: Always check code positions, not just content
+6. **Positions**: Always check code positions, not just content
-5. **Error Handling**: Always throw errors (not warnings) when tests fail - this ensures tests properly fail
+7. **Error Handling**: Always throw errors (not warnings) when tests fail - this ensures tests properly fail
+8. **No Skipping**: Never skip tests or verifications.
+If AST->code conversion doesn't work, it's a bug that must be fixed.
-6. **Code Logging**:
+9. **Code Logging**:
    - Always log code before update (at the top, before AST modifications)
    - Always log code after update (at the very bottom, after all verifications)
    - This ensures original and updated code appear side by side in console output
-7. **Error Debugging**: When errors occur (code generation failures or verification failures), always log both the modified AST and the generated code to help with debugging
+10. **Error Debugging**: When errors occur (code generation failures or verification failures), always log both the modified AST and the generated code to help with debugging
-8. **Coverage**: Test edge cases and various scenarios
+11. **Coverage**: Test edge cases and various scenarios

 ## Running Tests